coinstopio/coinstopio.docs/docs/Ledger/LedgerLive/LedgerLiveDesktop/GettingStartedMac.md

 3. Enter your password again in the **confirm password** field
 4. Click **continue**

 _Note: Make sure to remember your password.
 Losing it requires resetting Ledger Live and re-adding accounts.
-This will not affect your crypto assets._
+This will not affect your cryptocurrency._

 ### Step 5: Bug reports & analytics